Attention on the Simplex

 The rank of the attention matrix constrains the dimension of the polytope:

-• Rank 1: all rows are identical → the polytope is a single point
+- Rank 1: all rows are identical, so the polytope is a single point

-• Rank $n$: rows can span the full simplex — the polytope is a genuine $(n{-}1)$-dimensional solid
+- Rank $n$: rows can span the full simplex, so the polytope is a genuine $(n{-}1)$-dimensional solid

 In general, the row polytope lives in a $(r{-}1)$-dimensional affine subspace, where $r = \text{rank}(A)$.
 This is because rank-$r$ means the rows live in an $r$-dimensional linear subspace, and intersecting that with the simplex (the constraint $\sum a_i = 1$) removes one degree of freedom.